vinitkumar/googlecl/README.md

 - Follow the same styleguide and naming conventions as present in the code.
-- Follow [github flow] (http://guides.github.com/overviews/flow/), It is a dead simple way to deal with git way development and I prefer it.
+- Follow [github flow] (http://guides.github.com/overviews/flow/), It is a dead simple way to deal with development using and I prefer it.
 - Branch naming could be issue related.
 Say there is issue #23, create a branch name feature/fix-issue23 or bugfix/issue23.
 It would really help.